 In fact, there are many techniques to remove an electronic component from a PCB.
 Here are the best known:

 Brutal: the heat gun

 A very simple technique consists in using a heat gun to heat the area where the component is located.
-After a few seconds, you can easily remove the component and, usually, you can reuse it.
+After a few seconds, you can easily remove the component.
 This technique is not very sophisticated as it tends to desolder all the components located in the area.
 However, it is very efficient to desolder QFN type components that have a central pad soldered on the PCB.